 We stayed in the nearest police station for the next three hours of the trip.
 The police station is located in front of St. William’s Cathedral.
-Just ask permission to the police on duty before staying in their terrace.
-You can also stay in a sari-sari store in front of the cathedral as well where you can buy snacks or sip some brewed hot Kalinga coffee.
+Just ask permission to the police on duty before staying in their place.
+You can also stay in a sari-sari store in front of the cathedral; where you can buy snacks or sip some brewed Kalinga coffee.

-There’s a Mister Donut just beside St. William’s Cathedral.
-This is where we had our breakfast at 0630H to refuel ourselves for the upcoming trip ahead.
+There is also a Mister Donut just beside St. William’s Cathedral.
+This is where we had our breakfast at 0630H; enough to refuel ourselves for the upcoming trip ahead.

 Tabuk City to Tinglayan, Kalinga – (4 hours)

 There are three options available going to Tinglayan, Kalinga:

 - Take a Van – there are vans available located a few meters away from St. William’s Cathedral and the Police Station.
 These vans will go directly to the turning point.
 (The TURNING POINT is the starting place of hike going to Buscalan Town Proper).
 The fare costs at ₱150.

 - Take a Minibus – you can also stay in front of St. William’s Cathedral and wait for a minibus bound to Bontoc, Mountain Province.
 The fare costs at ₱130.
 Just inform the driver that you will alight in Barangay Bugnay in Tinglayan.

 - Take a Top Load Jeep – if you want to be adventurous, then you can also ride a top load jeep bound to Bontoc, Mountain Province.
 Just tell the driver or conductor that you will alight in Barangay Bugnay in Tinglayan.
 The fare costs ₱130.